GalaxeTV/GalaxeSMP/README.md

 The reason for shadowing is an issue with the Twitch4J library used for Twitch integration.
 This results in a larger plugin however it remains similarly functional.

-## Code conventions
+## Code conventions/quality gates

-Attempts to follow [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html), with a check if there are issues powered by [Spotless](https://github.com/diffplug/spotless).
+This repository currently has a couple of checks in place to ensure code quality.
+These are:

+- Syntax check powered by [Spotless](https://github.com/diffplug/spotless)
+- [CodeQL](https://codeql.github.com/) analysis on pull requests
+- [Dependabot](https://github.com/dependabot) to keep dependencies up to date
+- [Qodana](https://www.jetbrains.com/qodana/) to check for code smells

 ## Twitch.TV integration